 Interactive exhibits were also a huge draw.
 Even though most of them required reading for older kids, my three-year-old was able to partner up on some cool ones with his big bro.

 Of course seeing the most largest, smallest, widest, loudest and anything that is extreme is definitely their specialty.

 Tallest Man in the World – measure your height

 Biggest Chair – fit your butt on it

 Great White’s Jaw – Imagine seeing that open up in front of you

 And you have to love the random, but most curious, facts displayed everywhere

 It is also the only museum that is open until midnight!

-Recommendation – My kids had a fun time, but some of the exhibits are scary and after a few my three year old became more and more terrified.
-Towards the end, there was a spinning room in darkness and he simply freaked out completely.
+Recommendation – My kids had a fun time, but some exhibits are scary and after a few, my three-year-old became more and more terrified.
+Towards the end, there was a spinning room in darkness, and he simply freaked out completely.
 Needless to say, he wasn’t too into it.

 However, my oldest son was able to understand that these are simply oddities and even though he had moments of fright as well, he was old enough to deal with it and overall enjoyed himself.